HHS/TANF-app/docs/User-Research/2020, Fall - Understanding STT Roles, Source of Truth, and Metadata.md

 ## About the data transmission process

 > Primarily related to [Goal 2:](#What-we-wanted-to-learn)
-> Identify how grantees track the status (e.g., drafted, edited, submitted, resubmitted) of their data reports and maintain transparency of that status across their teams.
+> Identify how grantees track the status (e.g., drafted, edited, submitted, re-submitted) of their data reports and maintain transparency of that status across their teams.

 ### Different grantees treat version & transmission history in different ways